tabular-io/iceberg-kafka-connect/README.md

 JDBC, and Hive.
 JDBC drivers are not included in the default distribution, so you will need to include those if needed.
 When using a Hive catalog, you can use the distribution that includes the Hive metastore client, otherwise you will need to include that yourself.

+To set the catalog type, you can set `iceberg.catalog.type` to `rest`, `hive`, or `hadoop`.
+For other catalog types, you need to instead set `iceberg.catalog.catalog-impl` to the name of the catalog class.

 ### REST example